 Sound-wise, the main cast is mostly composed of actors who have yet to reach the hundreds of roles played, with the exception of Kayano Ai, but nonetheless deliver their performances in stellar fashion.
 Not only being each one a perfect fit for their respective characters, both in tone and pitch, but their delivery solidly lands the jokes with precise timing.
 Special notes for Fukushima Jun (not Fukuyama, His Highness is yet to appear in this universe), who portrays Kazuma and never misses the point with the characters, both in his detached “I’m not even part of this group” demeanor, as in his mischievous moments.

-Humor is a very subjective part of fiction, so, with the exception of Lena Dunham’s MRA sketch, it’s hardly ever possible to say that something is objectively not funny.
+Humor is a very subjective part of fiction, so it’s hardly ever possible to say that something is objectively not funny.
 I believe however, it is possible to debate to some extent whether something is good comedy or not.
 That can be argue not only on the matter of “does it make the audience laugh?”, but also on how is the set up established, is the humor random or streamlined, do the characters stay consistent in their roles, does the writing ever descend into low brow humor, and if yes, does it treat the audience as at least intelligent people, and so forth.
 These aspect are, of course, open to subversion, depending on the writers talent to pull it off.

 Not many shows are able to make comedy out of incompetence without offering some balance.
 Most commonly, they will focus most of the punch lines on very specific characters while at the same time offering one as the trump card to solve conflict.
 What makes KonoSuba so endearing is its ability to make all of the characters into irreplaceable components of the jokes, without diminishing the value of any of them in the context of its universe.
 As much as the main party is overall composed of incompetent misfits to work out the comedy, they are all also important for the progression, even if accidentally.
 Well, perhaps better off accidentally, as it makes for even more outrageous outcomes, constantly adding up to the fun.